liferay/liferay-screens/README.md

 - **Default**: The standard theme that is used when you insert any screenlet in your app's UI.
 The Default theme can be used as the parent theme for any of your custom themes.
 Please refer to the [Architecture Guide](ios/Documentation/architecture.md#theme-layer) for more details on this.
 - **Flat7**: A sample theme intended to demonstrate how to develop your own full theme from scratch.
 Please refer to the [Theme Guide](ios/Documentation/themes.md) for instructions on creating your own theme.

-## Using Liferay Screens for Android
+## Overview of Liferay Screens for Android

 Screens for Android uses Android's standard set of development tools, including the Android SDK (starting from Android 4.0, API Level 14) and Android Studio.
 Since [Screens' architecture](android/documentation/architecture.md) is designed to isolate the screenlets, using Screens is a great way to construct your app in a modular fashion.